tfabris/BlueGigaEmpeg/README.md

 If you are lucky, the empeg will respond to commands from your car stereo's controls for play, pause, next track, etc., and will display track titles on its screen.
 This is done via the Bluetooth Audio Video Remote Control Profile ("AVRCP"), and the serial port connection to the empeg Car.
-If this is already working fine, then skip this step and go on to the next step.

 However, if the Bluetooth pairs successfully and streams music, but you are unable to play/pause/next the empeg via the car stereo's controls, and the